adamchain/battleship/README.md

+*IN-PROGRESS: player 2 (computer) algorithm directions, array states/ship sinking, in-game alerts & additional weapon choices.

 # Battleship Game
-*still very much in-progress

 <img width="1280" alt="battleship" src="https://github.com/user-attachments/assets/b3f6de49-63da-4e01-a340-6a97016786db" />

-Welcome to my first game, **Battleship**.
+Welcome to my first game build, **Battleship**.
 This is a fun little project where you go head-to-head with the computer in the classic game of Battleship.
 The whole thing leans heavily on **state management** and **arrays** to keep everything running smoothly.

 ## What's Cool About It
 - **Play solo:** It's you vs. the computer in a turn-based battle of wits.